 Limitations of ACH Transfers

-As with anything else, ACH transfers do have some drawbacks:
+As with anything else, these transfers also do have some drawbacks:

 Takes Money Only When Processed